First English Civil War: 1643

 By late August, the Parliamentarian cause was close to collapse but was saved by Pym's leadership and determination, which resulted in important reforms.
 Both sides struggled to properly supply troops fighting outside their home regions and Parliament agreed steps to mitigate the problem.
 Seeing an opportunity to force Parliamentary moderates into a negotiated peace, in September the Royalists agreed a new three-part offensive.
 After taking Gloucester, Prince Rupert would advance on London, while Newcastle would tie down the Eastern Association army by advancing into East Anglia and Lincolnshire.
 Finally, Hopton would march into Hampshire and Sussex, threatening London from the south, and closing the iron foundries that were Parliament's main source of armaments.

 However, Essex forced Prince Rupert to retreat from Gloucester, then checked his advance on London at Newbury on 20 September.
 Although Hopton reached Winchester, Waller prevented him making further progress; in October, Newcastle abandoned the second siege of Hull, while victory at Winceby secured eastern England for Parliament.
 Royalist failure ended any chance of concluding the war in the near future, leading both sides to step up the search for allies.

-In September, the Royalists in Ireland agreed a truce with the Catholic Confederation, allowing Ormond to transfer troops to England but cost Charles the support of many Irish Protestants, especially in Munster.
-At the same time, details emerged of the "Antrim scheme", an alleged plan to use 20,000 Irish troops to recapture Southern Scotland for Charles; although highly impractical, the Covenanter government ended negotiations with the Royalists.
-Shortly thereafter, they signed the Solemn League and Covenant, agreeing to provide Parliament military backing in return for subsidies, and discussions on creating a single, Presbyterian church.
+In September, the Marquess of Ormond, Royalist Lord Lieutenant of Ireland, agreed a truce with the Catholic Confederation.
+The "Cessation" meant troops could be sent to England, but it cost Charles the support of many Irish Protestants, especially in Munster.
+At the same time, details emerged of the "Antrim scheme", an alleged plan to use 20,000 Irish troops to recapture southern Scotland for Charles.
+Although highly impractical, the Covenanter government now broke off negotiations with the Royalists.
+Shortly thereafter, they signed the Solemn League and Covenant with Parliament, which provided Scottish military support in return for subsidies.
+Parliament also agreed to create the Westminster Assembly, whose purpose was to set up a single, Presbyterian church for England and Scotland.
+This in turn caused divisions with those Parliamentarians who preferred a separate Church of England, as well as religious Independents who opposed any state religion.